 Tokyo Olympics Coverage Advisory

-Today is day five of the Tokyo Summer Games.
+Today is day six of the Tokyo Summer Games.
 The AP plans coverage from all events.
 All times bellow are U.S. Eastern.

 Find our latest plans in Coverage Plan.
 For the latest stories, video and photos, visit the Olympics hub in AP Newsoom.